kareltucek/songbook_maker/README.md

 * portrait A5 pdf with one or two columns (this is automatically recognized)

 * booklet A5 pdf (printed from the other A5 pdf)

-* the same files in dvi (handy if you want to extract index)

 Installation
 ============